ryan-harris/portfolio-builder/README.md

 ## Technologies

-- Tech 1 - version 1.0
-- Tech 2 - version 2.0
+- JavaScript
-- Tech 3 - version 3.0
+- CSS 3
+- HTML 5
+- Node.js
+- Express
+- MySQL
+- Sequelize
+- Handlebars
+- GitHub API

 ## Setup

-Describe how to install / setup your local environement / add link to demo version.
+This application runs in the browser.
+Nothing needs to be installed except for your default browser.

+- Repository can be found here: [GitHub](https://github.com/ryan-harris/portfolio-builder) Make sure to git clone and check out the code!

 ## Code Examples

 Show examples of usage:
-`put-your-code-here`
+`return axios.get("https://api.github.com/users/" + username).then();`

 ## Features

-List of features ready and TODOs for future development
+List of features:

-- Awesome feature 1
-- Awesome feature 2
-- Awesome feature 3
+- Authenticate user.
+- Select repos from GitHub.
+- Create portfolio website.

 To-do list:

-- Wow improvement to be done 1
-- Wow improvement to be done 2
+- Add more layouts/themes.
+- Add contact me section.

 ## Status

-Project is: _in progress_, _finished_, _no longer continue_ and why?
+Project is: _in progress_

+- Make sure to check the application [here](#).

 ## Inspiration

-Add here credits.
-Project inspired by..., based on...
+Project inspired by UCSD Coding Bootcamp, based on second month of course, utilizing the GitHub API and applying MySql, Express.js, Handlebars, jQuery and JavaScript skills.

 ## Contact